Best Buddy Films List

 two together, and the screen ignites.
 The comedy works because of the way they feed off each other so well.

-James Caan and Billy Dee Williams...they're unforgettable in Brian's Song which is among the greatest, most
+James Caan and Billy Dee Williams...they're unforgettable in Brian's Song which is among the greatest,

-infinitely better than a pointless violent film with an overblown budget.
+moving story is infinitely better than a pointless violent film with an overblown budget.

 The best baseball picture made, Major League wins points when it comes to the cast, characters, comedy,